 Table of Contents

-What if You Missed Your Traffic Court Date in Illinois?
+What if You Missed Your Traffic Court Date in Chicago?

 If you missed your court date because of traffic issues, a personal emergency, you slept in, or any other reason, you should to the Clerk’s Office where your case is being heard to find out what happened with your case.
 Most probably, you’ll see that the case was tried in your absence or that a bench warrant has been issued for your arrest, depending on the severity of the traffic offense you face.
 Knowing where you stand with the legal system is essential when deciding the best course of action in moving forward with your case.